 Perks of Being a Wallflower

 If you’re still in the mood for Romantic films after Valentine’s Day, stop by the movie theatres to see Every Day.
 The movie is an adaption of David Levithan’s New York Times bestseller, Every Day.
 Rhiannon (Angourie Rice) is a 16-year-old girl who falls in love with a mysterious spirit named “A” who takes on a different body every day.
 They have to work each day to find each other as each day is different, literally.
-The film comes out on February 23.
+You can buy the flick on YouTube for $15.99.